colorcube/content_overview/README.md

 The module works as expected but I wouldn't call it 'finished'.
 Do you have ideas how to improve it?

+The code is a bit ugly because TYPO3 backend code is almost always ugly.
+But I don't care (much).

 ## Usage

 Further information: https://docs.typo3.org/p/colorcube/content-overview/master/en-us/

 ### Dependencies

-* TYPO3 7.6 - 8.7
+* TYPO3 9.5 - 10.4

-For TYPO3 9.5+ this extension needs a rewrite.
+TYPO3 9.5 is untested.

+Older version work with TYPO3 v7 and v8.

 ### Installation

 #### Installation using Composer

 In your Composer based TYPO3 project root, just do `composer require colorcube/content-overview`.

 #### Installation as extension from TYPO3 Extension Repository (TER)